Luis20matias/Portfolio/README.md

 I've completed a english course at Municipal Human Resources Development Institute (Imparh) in Brazil.

-Surching for new jobs with data science and Machine Learning using python laguage.
+Surching for new remote jobs with data science and Machine Learning using python laguage.

 **Background in:** Python, Machine Learning, Arduido, Pic, Dspic, MATLAB, Deep Learning.